GSAPP-CDP/Smorgasbord/src/content/modules/80-fundamentals-of-python/80-fundamentals-of-python.md

 ## Modules:

-Variables and Operators
-Lists and Dictionaries
+- Variables, Lists, and Dictionaries
-Conditionals and Loops
+- Conditionals and Loops
-Functions and Classes
+- Functions and Classes